 While this last point is debatable, anecdotally Maremmas stay close to their stock and are less prone to wander.
-We have definitely found this to be true as our 3 Maremmas are always laying with the stock, rarely leave their side, and do not show any desire to escape from our property.
+We have definitely found this to be true as our three Maremmas are always laying with the stock, rarely leave their side, and do not show any desire to escape from our property.
 Will a Maremma still wander if your fence falls down or your gate is left open?
 Most definitely.
-However, our experience is they do not have that innate urge to try to widen their territory when proper boundaries are in place.
+However, our experience is they do not have that innate urge to try to widen their territory when proper boundaries and secure fences are in place.
 This is our personal experience and the experience of other Maremma breeders we have talked to, not a 100% truth.
 There will always be individual differences within a litter, and a chance your Maremma will love to wander should you give them the opportunity.

 Copyright © 2024 Naranjo Hills Farm, LLC - All Rights Reserved.